SamyNarrainen/Anime-Planet-Export/README.md

 ## TODO
 ### Parse Feed to Extract Dates
 Currently not extracting information for start/finish date.
 The feed appears to be the only location with this information.
+### Warn User of Discrepancy in Episode Count
+The episode count for certain anime isn't consistent across anime-planet and MAL.